TainanReis/WebChat/README.md

  - Send messages pressing Enter:
     - With \ as 1st char it will look for a command
     - \to userId sends a message to this user, ex.: \to 2 cool!
+    - \to-fix userId send all messages to this user (\to userId will work when this function is enabled)
+    - \to-unfix disables the function above
     - \track highlights all your messages.
-    - \track userId highlights all it's messages
+    - \track userId highlights and tracks all it's messages
-    - \track-off clear highlights
+    - \track-off clear highlights/disables tracking
+    - \scroll or \scroll-off enables or disables autoscroll
+    - press TAB to autocomplete the commands (don't forget that it will only look for a command if the 1st char is \)

 I am doing this for my own learning purposes.
 Since I'm sharing it to whoever may be interested, I commented the code for easy understanding.

 TODO (not organized):
- - lock the private message so the user don't need to type "\to username" on sequential private messages to the same user.
-Maybe an extra funtionality like "\to_lock" and "to_unlock"
  - Add support for nicknames
  - Add “{user} is typing” functionality
  -Show something when everybody received a message and something different when not